tts/moddoc/README.md

 # moddoc

-Reads in data from an Excel file, and parses a PDF document by customer (Kund).
+Reads in data from an Excel file, and by customer (Kund)

+* renders simple PDF using RMarkdown template
+* writes an Excel file

 Inspired by a question in the Facebook group Excelbubblan.